ejm714/scipy_proceedings/papers/emily_dorne/main.md

 :header-rows: 1
 * - Interview insight
   - CyFi design decision
 * - States tend to have designated sampling locations or locations of reported blooms.
-Coverage of the full area a lake is nice but not necessary.
+Coverage of the full area a water body is nice but not necessary.
   - CyFi will expect sampling points as input rather than polygons, and the output will be point-estimates rather than a gridded heatmap.
 * - Thresholds are not universal and actions vary by state.
   - Prediction will be a density value rather than severity category.